 Plants and wildlife

 You will find a rich diversity of nature in Femundsmarka which supports a number of different species.
-From the dry, old silver pines that house a variety of insects and lichens, to lush river valleys with colorful meadows and a rich bird life.
+From the dry, old silver pines that house a variety of insects and lichens, to countless watercourses with traces left by beavers and a rich bird life.

 Geology and landscape